The Ultimate Answer to Every ‘how to’ Question

 He then started to talk about his ‘real’ problem — replying to a complex client challenge — the thing he’d been procrastinating on for almost two weeks.

 I’ve drafted an email, but I haven’t sent it yet.
 Can I read it to you and get your thoughts?

 Why do you think you haven’t replied yet?

 I wanted to know.

 He started to talk about how he wanted to draft an email that would result in a certain outcome — something that looked better to him than another outcome.

 Also, I tend to avoid things I don’t know the answer to,

 What’s the difference between this situation and what you just asked me about the software?

 Yeah, I have more thinking about one than the other.

-All that’s ever true, no matter how complex or challenging the situation, is that we’re responding to our thinking, never to anything ‘real’ about the circumstances.
+All that’s ever true, no matter how complex or challenging the actual situation, is that we’re responding to what we think about the situation, rather than what is.